FLipMouse - Finger & Lip Mouse

 No Command If the action No Command is selected, no action will be assigned to the respective user activity.

 Load Next Slot This action is only relevant if you have stored multiple FLipMouse configuration slots.
 This action switches to the next slot.
 If the last slot is already reached, triggering this action will switch to the first slot.
-When you switch the slot, the built-in LED bulbs will change accordingly, showing the active slot.
+When you switch the slot, the built-in LED bulbs will change the color of the device front accordingly, showing the active slot.
+Additionally an acoustic signal indicates the slot number (the number of tones represents the slot number).

 Load Slot by Name This action activates the configuration slot with the given name (if it exists).
 The name can be specified in the text field.
 This action is only relevant if you have stored multiple FLipMouse configuration slots.
 The LEDs indicate the slot number as described above.